 NOTE: As per RAN plenary guideline, we should also avoid a situation in which excluding the feature from the minimum set of capabilities would lead to the necessity of introducing another feature to replace it.

-Question 1: Do companies agree with the proposed criterium for defining the minimum set of capabilities?
+Question 1: Do companies agree with the proposed criterium for defining the minimum set of capabilities for wide-area MTs?
 Is there anything else that should be considered?